image

 Mairéid and Ben fell in love with filmmaking when they began filming 'nature' during concert tours, always allowing time to travel off the 'beaten track'.

-In 2000, Mairéid and Ben traveled to Ireland to film interviews with fourteen of Ireland’s leading women musicians, exploring sources of the wide variety of cultural styles in Irish music, (Read her diary Filming in Ireland, and view selected short film clips on the YouTube Lyrebird Channel).
+In 2000, Mairéid and Ben traveled to Ireland to film interviews with fourteen of Ireland’s leading women musicians, exploring sources of the wide variety of cultural styles in Irish music.

-Mairéid became involved, from January 2006, in the campaign to protect the Hill of Tara, Ireland’s national cultural treasure and extensive archaeological site, from inappropriate development.
-That led her to found GlobalArtsCollective.org to encourage Irish people around the world to support the campaign to ‘Save Tara’.
+Mairéid became involved, from January 2006, in the campaign to protect the Hill of Tara, Ireland’s national cultural treasure and extensive archaeological site, from inappropriate and unethical political strategies, which led her to found GlobalArtsCollective.org -

 Mairéid continues her research on "Catastrophes as turning points in the arts”